-Investment banking interview questions are ofter hyper-technical, involving calculating specific numbers and walking through various investment banking activities.
-While they can seem overwhelming at first, you can nail an investment banking interview with a little study and preparation.
+Investment banking interview questions are often hyper-technical — you may need to calculate specific numbers, explain formulas, or walk the interviewer through various investment banking activities.
+While these interviews can seem overwhelming at first, you can nail an investment banking interview with study and preparation.

 Introductory Interview Questions